 SEC.
-44. Section 7599.44 of the Business and Professions Code is amended to read:
+44. SEC.
+42. Section 7599.44 of the Business and Professions Code is amended to read:

 7599.44.
 Every advertisement by a licensee soliciting or advertising business shall contain his or her name and license number as they appear in the records of the bureau.
-A violation of this section may result in a Notice of Warning for the first violation, and a fine of twenty five dollars (\$25) for each subsequent violation. fine of five hundred dollars (\$500) for the first violation and one thousand dollars (\$1,000) for each subsequent violation.
+A violation of this section may result in a fine of five hundred dollars (\$500) for the first violation and one thousand dollars (\$1,000) for each subsequent violation.

 SEC.
-45. Section 7599.45 of the Business and Professions Code is amended to read:
+45. SEC.
+43. Section 7599.45 of the Business and Professions Code is amended to read:

 7599.45.
-No-A licensee or employee of a licensee shall not enter any private building or portion thereof, excepting premises open to the public, without the consent of the owner or the person in legal possession thereof.
-A violation of this section may result in a fine of twenty five dollars (\$25) for the first violation and one hundred dollars (\$100) for each subsequent violation, one hundred dollars (\$100) for each violation.
+A licensee or employee of a licensee shall not enter any private building or portion thereof, excepting premises open to the public, without the consent of the owner or the person in legal possession thereof.
+A violation of this section may result in a fine of one hundred dollars (\$100) for each violation.

 SEC.
-14.SEC.
-46. Section 7599.54 of the Business and Professions Code is amended to read:
+46.SEC.
+44. Section 7599.54 of the Business and Professions Code is amended to read: